Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 * "Partial withdrawals" will exit a portion of a validator's balance from the beacon chain, down to 32 ETH.
 Any amount requested that would bring a validator's balance below 32 ETH is ignored.

 In order to initiate a withdrawal request:
+* The [`verifyWithdrawalCredentials`](#verifywithdrawalcredentials) function must be called to prove the validator exists within the pod
 * The predeploy requires a fee for each request.
 The current fee for the block can be queried using `getWithdrawalRequestFee`.
 This should be multiplied for each request in the passed-in `requests` array and provided as `msg.value`.
 The predeploy updates its fee each block depending on how many withdrawal requests are queued vs how many are processed.
     * Note that any unused fee is transferred back to `msg.sender` at the end of this method.
 * For partial withdrawals, note that the beacon chain will only process these if the validator has 0x02 withdrawal credentials.